tousleshoraires/reinerouge-client-php/README.md

 * ext-curl for PHP
 * ext-json for PHP

-We higly recommand using PHP7.3 or higher.
+We higly recommand using PHP7.4 or newer.

 ## Installation ##